ismailsunni/scripts/README.md

 scripts
 =======

-To lazy to do something
+To lazy to do something.